 Taxi Strike in Athens: Travel Advice

-The strike is organized by the Attica Taxi Drivers’ Union (ΣΑΤΑ), with taxi drivers planning 48-hour industrial action in protest over government transport policies, especially the mandatory switch to electric taxis beginning 1 January 2026 — a change drivers say is premature and unsupported by infrastructure and subsidies.
+The industrial action is organized by the Attica Taxi Drivers’ Union (ΣΑΤΑ), with taxi drivers protesting government transport policies, particularly the mandatory switch to electric taxis.
+Drivers argue the transition is being enforced without sufficient infrastructure or financial support.

 Who’s Striking